nav-x-llc/nav-x-docs/en/business-central/integration-framework/how-to-copilot-setup.md

 If Copilot suggests fields but no mappings, your column names may not match any known BC fields.
 Add a description like "Map to Customer table fields Name, Address, City, Post Code" to guide the AI.

+## Regenerate Suggestions

+If the initial suggestions don't match your needs, you can use the **Regenerate** button on the Copilot Auto Setup dialog to re-analyze the file and generate new suggestions without closing and reopening the dialog.

+## Constant Value Support

+Copilot can now suggest **Constant** fields with pre-filled values.
+For example, when importing sales orders, Copilot may suggest a "Document Type" constant field set to "Order".
+Constant values appear in the **Constant Value** column of the Suggested Fields list.

+## Automatic Document Field Detection

+For document imports (Sales Header/Line, Purchase Header/Line), Copilot automatically adds required fields that may not be present in your source file:

+- **Document Type** as a constant (e.g., "Order", "Invoice")
+- **Type** as a constant (e.g., "Item") for line tables
+- **Line No.** with automatic line number generation
+- **System-Created Entry** as a constant

+If business-critical fields like customer number, item number, or quantity are not mapped, Copilot displays warnings to alert you.

 ## See Also

 - [Integrations](page-integrations.md)